baraba6u/Convolution_Layer_for_CNN_Accelerator/README.md

 We designed CNN accelerator for modified VGG16 architecture on above image.
 CIFAR-10 dataset is used for image source.
 For convolution layer, kernel size is 3x3 and stride is 1.
 Zero-padding of size 1 is included to maintain the same output image width and height.
 We used APB protocol for the control path and AXI VDMA for data read/write between FPGA and CPU.
+The testbench I used for Vivado simulation is Input channel size=3, Ouput channel size=8, Feature length=8 dataset.
+VDMA sends and receives data as lines of 32bit words
 I used 1-D systolic array for convolution calculation and BRAM for storing data.

 ## Directory Structure